 Cardiac catheterization with balloon valvuloplasty (using a balloon at the end of a catheter to widen the stiffened valve)

-In infants with severe aortic valve stenosis, doctors may need to immediately give a drug, prostaglandin, that will reopen the ductus arteriosus, a blood vessel that connects the pulmonary artery and the aorta (see also Normal Fetal Circulation Normal Fetal Circulation About one in 100 babies is born with a heart defect.
+In infants with severe aortic valve stenosis, doctors may need to immediately give a medication, a prostaglandin, that will reopen or keep open the ductus arteriosus, a blood vessel that connects the pulmonary artery and the aorta (see also Normal Fetal Circulation Normal Fetal Circulation About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more ).
 Normally, the ductus arteriosus closes soon after birth.
-The reopened ductus can temporarily help supply blood to the body when too little is getting through the tight aortic valve.
-The drug is given by vein (intravenously).
+A widely opened ductus can temporarily help supply blood to the body when too little is getting through the tight aortic valve.
+The medication is given by vein (intravenously).
 Urgent surgery or balloon valvuloplasty is needed soon after diagnosis.